-- Demand side participation – unlocking opportunities for households and businesses to make the energy choices that suit them best like shifting consumption to off-peak periods, installing more efficient appliances and investing in their own locally based generation or storage.
+- Integration of distributed energy resources and flexible demand – unlocking opportunities for households and businesses to make the energy choices that suit them best like shifting consumption to off-peak periods, installing more efficient appliances and investing in their own locally based generation or storage.

-- Access and transmission – providing networks to meet future needs including connection of renewables, at the lowest possible cost.
+- Transmission and access – providing networks to meet future needs including connection of renewables, at the lowest possible cost.

 The former COAG Energy Council initiated the post 2025 project in March 2019.
 An issues paper was published in September 2019 to scope out the possible futures (and shocks) against which market design options should be tested, and to better understand the challenges and risks that must be addressed by market design, now and into the future.

 In November 2019, the Energy Council requested the ESB deliver several additional items for analysis, seeking recommendations for consideration at its March 2020 meeting.